 As mentioned above, the British established Perth in 1829 to keep the pesky French away.
 Before this happened, they sent a small group of settlers and convicts to a site in a spectacular harbour that the world was already aware of (King George Sound).
 Whalers etc had been in and out of this safe place for a long time before any settlements.

 When it was decided that the Swan River would be the site of the city, the British sent off a small contingency to grab “dibs” on the west coast.
-In 1826, they set up an tiny outpost on the most widely known part of the coast line, and named it Frederick Town.
+In 1826, they set up a tiny outpost on the most widely known part of the coastline and named it Frederick Town.
 This town was an outpost of New South Wales.
 There was no Western Australia at this time.

 Essentially, Frederick Town was there so that if any French would arrive in the meantime, they could be told to bugger off, this whole coastline was British.

 Western Australia was founded in 1829.
 Frederick Town was transferred to the control of the Swan River Colony in 1831 renamed Albany in 1832.